chrchang/plink-ng/README.md

 wdist
 =====

-This is mostly a large a collection of report-generating functions which do not depend on each other.  wdist_common contains convenience functions for file parsing and bit manipulation, wdist_matrix encapsulates a few common matrix operations (which are resolved via LAPACK calls under the hood), and wdist.c
+This is mostly a large collection of report-generating functions which do not depend on each other.  wdist_common contains convenience functions for file parsing and bit manipulation, wdist_matrix encapsulates a few common matrix operations (which are resolved via LAPACK calls under the hood), and wdist.c